 Installing a Grease Trap

 When it comes to sizing, you need to take into account the amount of FOG that will be going into the grease trap.
-This can be a tricky estimate, as it is difficult to know how much grease will be produced until the kitchen has been in operation for a while.
+This can be a tricky estimate, as it is difficult to know how much grease will be produced until the kitchen has been operating for a while.
 A good rule of thumb is to use the following formula:

 For every 100 gallons of wastewater produced, you will need a grease trap with a capacity of 1 to 3 gallons.